• 16 min read

 Chrysanthemums, originally from Asia, are renowned for their diverse and intricate petal arrangements.
 These flowers come in various forms, from simple daisy-like structures to elaborate spider and pompon shapes.

-The colour palette of chrysanthemums is extensive, including soft whites, bright yellows, gentle pinks, and deep shades of red, purple, and bronze.
+The colour palette of chrysanthemums is extensive, ranging from soft whites to bright yellows, gentle pinks, and deep shades of red, purple, and bronze.
 Among these, the bright yellow and soft white chrysanthemums symbolise hope, representing the light and purity that often accompany hopeful sentiments.

 In many Asian cultures, chrysanthemums symbolise endurance, rebirth, and longevity.
 They are also seen as emblems of perseverance and hope during challenging times.
 East Asian traditions also associate chrysanthemums with fall, symbolising happiness and the richness of life.